franktatjana/enterprise-team-playbook/energy.md

 # Energy
-The energy sector sits at the intersection of geopolitical influence, environmental responsibility, and technological transformation.
+The energy sector sits at the intersection of geopolitical influence,environmental responsibility, and technological transformation.
 It is characterized by capital-intensive infrastructure, long innovation cycles, and strict regulatory oversight.
 Unlike fast-moving digital industries, energy players must balance legacy operations with the push toward decarbonization, grid modernization, and decentralized production models.
 This creates a complex, risk-sensitive environment where strategic alignment and domain expertise are critical for driving meaningful change.

 ## Context